MuhammadQasimTanveer/AdvancedComProgramming/StdGradeManagementSystem/README.md

 - **Console Interface Only**: No graphical user interface

 ---
-*This project serves as a foundation for understanding console-based application development and data management in Java.*
+*This project serves as a foundation for understanding console-based application development in Java.*